qupath/2022-qupath-hackathon/README.md

 Four days is a lot.
 Timezones and other commitments will make things tricky.

-However, because space on the island is limited, please don't sign up unless you *really* plan to join for at least a day or two.
+However, because space on the island is limited, please don't sign up unless you *really* plan to join for a substantial amount of time (e.g. a day or two, or equivalent number of hours).

+Depending upon how it goes, there might be more hackathons and image.sc island events in the future.

 ## How do I find out more?

-You can find more information on [**Discussions**](https://github.com/qupath/2022-qupath-hackathon/discussions).
+You can find a bit more information and ask questions on [**Discussions**](https://github.com/qupath/2022-qupath-hackathon/discussions).

 If you want to contact me directly, you can find me on image.sc at https://forum.image.sc/u/petebankhead/